All children need fun and outdoor games at some point and time.

 When it comes to kids getting creative, it doesn’t get more creative than playing with sand.

 Children can make sandcastles and dig or even make their own sand games.
 So get a storage box out and put the beach into your backyard.
+You can make your own or buy a pre-made sandbox (some even come with sun cover, bench seats etc.).

 Sandbox is fun and also encourages sensory play, which can be done absolutely anywhere.